by Michael Holland

 As you get promoted, especially to your first management position, you should anticipate these fears:

-- The Fear of Buyer’s Remorse — Usually it comes towards the end of the 2nd day in the new role.
-That sinking, horrible feeling of “what have I gotten myself into” and “why didn’t I listen to my wife/friend/mentor/co-worker”.
+Usually it comes towards the end of the 4th day in the new role.
+That sinking, horrible feeling of “what have I gotten myself into” and “why didn’t I listen to my spouse/friend/mentor/co-worker”.
 You rationalize that you’ve made a LinkedIn profile-building, career advancement decision and there’s no good way to retreat.
 And besides, the money is good.
-But truth is that the job is a bad reality TV show waiting to happen.
+But the truth is that the job is a bad reality TV show waiting to happen.

 Think long and hard about that promotion opportunity before you say yes.
 Don’t be enticed by the lure of how great it will be, because in the end it will likely be a tougher job than you imagine, and the money might not cover the pain and agony.